 Who is Debbie Glatzel?

-Deborah “Debbie” Glatzel was 26-years-old when her world turned upside down.
-Not only was her younger brother, David Glatzel, reportedly having hallucinations and delusions of an old man like an animal, growling, talking of death, and quoting the passages from ‘Paradise Lost,’ but her boyfriend soon became possessed as well.
+Deborah “Debbie” Glatzel was 26 years old with three younger brothers, Carl Jr, Alan, and David Glatzel, when her world turned upside down.
+It all started with the apparent possession of her younger brother, David Glatzel, who was reportedly having hallucinations, having claimed to have seen a demonic figure in the house that Debbioe and Arne Cheyenne Johnson were moving into on July 2, 1980.
 Panicked like the rest of her family when David began producing these ominous episodes often, she supported the decision to enlist help for a few exorcisms on the 11-year-old.
-Eventually, Arne Johnson, her boyfriend, who also attended these rituals, sacrificed himself for David.

-However, we should also mention that Debbie and David’s middle brother, Carl Glatzel, has since claimed that Ed and Lorraine Warren fabricated the entire story and used their family’s public tragedy to gain fame, whereas they were only paid $2,000 for it.
-Arne and Debbie, though, have always backed the accounts of the demonic possession.
+However, we should also mention that Debbie and David’s oldest brother, Carl Glatzel, has since claimed that Ed and Lorraine Warren fabricated the entire story and used their family’s public tragedy to gain fame, whereas they were only paid $2,000 for it.
+He also claimed that Arne had likely killed Alan Bono due to the rumors that claimed that he and Debbie were having an affair, something that Debbie has vehemently denied.
+Instead, she and Arne have always backed the accounts of the demonic possession.